-4. What estimate he has made of the likely change in the level of defence spending over the course of this Parliament.
+6. What estimate he has made of the projected increase in defence spending during this Parliament.